Improving RNN-T ASR Accuracy Using Context Audio: Introduction

 \section{Introduction}

-Voice assistants like Amazon Alexa use streaming \gls{ASR} for low-latency recognition of user commands.
+Voice assistants like Amazon Alexa use streaming \gls{ASR} for low-latency recognition of user requests.
 Streaming \gls{ASR} systems continuously process audio input without requiring ``offline'' processing of full utterances.
 An example of such a system is the \gls{RNN-T} \cite{graves_sequence_2012}.

-Usually, recognition for voice assistant devices is activated by a keyword (e.g., ``Alexa''), before audio is streamed to the cloud for recognition by the \gls{ASR} system.
-For efficiency reasons, the received audio stream might be decoded only partially by the \gls{ASR} system. \gls{ASR} may be applied to segments of the stream which are defined by a keyword detector \cite{panchapagesan2016multi}, voice activity detector and endpointer \cite{maas2018combining, maas2016anchored}.
-In this case the already detected keyword and/or any following silence might be skipped and decoding would be carried out on detected speech segments independently.
+Usually, recognition for voice assistant devices is activated by a keyword (e.g., ``Alexa'') detected on device, before audio is streamed to the cloud for recognition by the \gls{ASR} system.
+For efficiency reasons, the received audio stream may be decoded only partially by the \gls{ASR} system. \gls{ASR} may be applied to segments of the stream which are defined by a keyword detector \cite{panchapagesan2016multi}, voice activity detector and endpointer \cite{maas2018combining, maas2016anchored}.
+E.g., the already detected keyword and/or any following silence might be skipped and decoding would be carried out on detected speech segments independently.
 Likewise, supervised training of such an \gls{ASR} system would use matched pairs of audio and text for each of the segments, and train on each segment independently.
-However, this independent training on segments has the disadvantage that acoustic context from preceding segments cannot be used by the \gls{ASR} system.
-An alternative approach would be training on full utterances without segmentation of the audio.
-This approach is complicated by the fact that, in training data, not all segments of an utterance may have transcriptions available, and that it would create a mismatch with the segmented decoding approach.
+However, this independent handling of utterance segments has the disadvantage that acoustic context from preceding segments cannot be exploited by the \gls{ASR} system.
+An alternative approach would be training \gls{ASR} on full utterances without segmentation of the audio.
+This approach is complicated by the fact that, in training data, not all segments of an utterance may have transcriptions available, and that it would create a mismatch with the segmented decoding approach which is desired for efficiency reasons.

+In this paper, we address the problem of training an \gls{RNN-T} based streaming \gls{ASR} system for segment-wise decoding, while enabling the encoder network to learn to adapt to the environment and/or speaker by making use of the entire available acoustic context, even if, during training, only some segments have labels available.
+E.g., if during training the encoder sees streams containing keyword audio and a subsequent user request like ``play some music'', it could learn to focus on the speaker of the keyword part of the stream even when only decoding the second segment.